exratione/thywill/doc/applicationServiceSetup.md

 as described in /doc/server-setup.md, take the following steps:

   * Install the Thywill package if you haven't done so already
-  * Copy /serverConfig/thywill/thywill-upstart.conf to /etc/init
+  * Copy /serverConfig/thywill/thywill-upstart.conf into /etc/init
   * Rename the script to something appropriate for your application
   * Make sure the script has permissions of 0644
   * Edit the script to set the paths and other environment variables